The Imaginaries release debut Holiday single, "Merry Christmas, Baby"!

 The Norman, Okla-bred, Los Angeles-based singer/songwriter/pianist Maggie McClure has spent a good amount of her career placing her songs on TV shows such as Dr. Phil, Cougar Town, The Real World, The Vineyard, and The Hills, in TV movies like Hallmark Channel's My Christmas Love, and in feature films like Cowgirls N’ Angels, A Cowgirl's Story, and Christmas in the Heartland.
 Her smooth, confessional songwriting has made her a natural for these formats.
-Maggie has performed more than 1000 shows throughout her career in over 40+ states in the U.S. at iconic venues such as The Hotel Cafe in Los Angeles to Rockwood Music Hall in NYC, and everywhere in between.
+Maggie has performed more than 1000 shows throughout her career in over 40+ states in the U.S. at iconic venues such as The Hotel Cafe in Los Angeles to Madison Square Garden in NYC, and most everywhere in between.
 Her original piano-driven songs empower and inspire listeners with a positive message of hope, love, and faith.

 McClure's highly anticipated EP entitled Color it Up (out worldwide 10.13.17) is inspired by finding and experiencing joy in life.
 "The whole idea behind writing/releasing this project has been to put some feel-good music out there to lift peoples’ spirits.
 So often we miss out on the joy in life because we don’t recognize it in the small everyday moments.
 I hope this EP encourages people to take notice of the everyday joy in their own lives," confides McClure.
 The new release is produced and engineered by Stephen Gause of Invertigo Productions in Nashville (except “Do It All Again”, produced/engineered by Maggie McClure, Graham Colton & Brine Webb in Oklahoma City and “Brighten Up My Day”, produced/engineered by Shane Henry, Maggie McClure & David Das in Los Angeles).